-Except as otherwise expressly provided, the term of the Agreement as to Contractual Obligations shall be 50 years from the Effective Date.
+Except as otherwise expressly provided, the term of the Agreement as to Contractual Obligations shall be 50 years from the date the Federal Agency Parties become Parties to this Agreement pursuant to Section 1.1.2.

 1.7.
 Definitions and Acronyms